-The Emergency Animal Disease Response Agreement (EADRA), managed by AHA, is a unique contractual arrangement that brings Australia's governments and industry groups together to collectively reduce risk and significantly increase Australia's capacity to prepare for and respond to emergency animal disease incursions.
+The Emergency Animal Disease Response Agreement (EADRA), managed by AHA, is a unique contractual arrangement that brings Australia's governments and industry groups together to collectively reduce risk and significantly increase Australia's capacity to prepare for and respond to EAD incursions.

-For emergency livestock diseases, the Australian Veterinary Emergency Plan (AUSVETPLAN) is the nationally agreed approach for the response to emergency animal disease incidents in Australia, and is maintained by AHA.
+For emergency livestock diseases, the Australian Veterinary Emergency Plan (AUSVETPLAN) is the nationally agreed approach for the response to EAD incidents in Australia, and is maintained by AHA.